Deciding Where to Search

 Still not sure where to search?
 Ask a librarian!

-Reference articles help you become more familiar with the important questions, events, and people within your topic and the vocabulary used by experts that can help you with later searches.
+Reference resources (often used for background information, and so called background articles) help you get more familiar with the important questions, events, and people within your topic and the vocabulary used by experts that can help you with later searches.
 These are often a good places to start your research.
-Here are two different ways to find reference articles.
+Here are two different ways to find reference articles (for more info, see the video on this page).

 1. Using a reference article-only database